 3. The Purpose

 - 3.1.
 This policy should be read alongside our Privacy Standard and Data Retention Policies.
-The Company’s Data Protection Leads are Sandy Noble and Scott Chesworth they have overall responsibility of ensuring all company personnel are aware of their obligations under data protection law and to ensure compliance with the principals of the GDPR.
+The Company’s Data Protection Lead is Scott Chesworth they have overall responsibility of ensuring all company personnel are aware of their obligations under data protection law and to ensure compliance with the principals of the GDPR.

 - 3.2.
 The purpose of our policy is to prevent mismanagement of our information systems and procedures wherever possible in order to avoid or at least mitigate the following (the list is not exhaustive):